scc-digitalhub/digitalhub/docs/expose_and_virtualize.md

 Refer to the [PostgREST documentation](https://postgrest.org/en/stable/api.html) for detailed information on the query syntax.

 #### Authenticated access
-You can disable anonymous access by commenting out the `PGRST_DB_ANON_ROLE` variable in the *.yml* file, so that users will need to be authenticated to use the API.

-Create a web client on AAC, enable *client-secret-basic* as authentication method and *client_credentials* as grant type.
+To require authentication, create a web client on AAC, enable *client-secret-basic* as authentication method and *client_credentials* as grant type.
 Add a custom claim mapping for the *test_scenario_user* role:
 ```
 function claimMapping(claims) {
     claims["role"] = "test_scenario_user";